yt-dlp/yt-dlp/README.md

     --xattrs                         Write metadata to the video file's xattrs (using dublin core and xdg standards)
     --concat-playlist POLICY         Concatenate videos in a playlist.
-One of "never" (default), "always", or
+One of "never", "always", or "multi_video"
-                                     "multi_video" (only when the videos form a single show).
+                                     (default; only when the videos form a single show).
 All the video files must have same codecs and number of streams to be concatable.
 The "pl_video:" prefix can be